Duck

 Pro Tips

-- Leave in packaging to maintain moisture
+- Keep in original packaging to prevent contamination

 Origin & Heritage